teambit/docs/docs/tutorials/bit-vue-tutorial.md

 Now, we will track the product-list component from the Vue tutorial project.
 The component will be tracked with the id `product-list`.

-### Track a new component
+### Track a New Component

 To track the product list component, we will need to tell Bit about the component and the files that are related to it.
-In Vue, a component is a typically a single file, so we can directly add this file.
-We are also telling Bit to track the file under the id product-list
+In Vue, a component is typically a single file so we can directly add this file.
+We also tell Bit to track the file under the id `product-list`

 ```bash
 $ bit add src/components/productList.vue --id product-list